 This proved to be the perfect base because it is very structurally sound and is the right dimensions for a twin bed mattress, but the problem is it doesn’t have a back or arms.
 It is just a hanging bed, as advertised.

-I decided to make the support frame a cleats slightly smaller than the specs mostly out of convenience and because the How To site below uses small width boards.
+I decided to make the support frame and cleats slightly smaller than the specs mostly out of convenience and because the How To site below uses small width boards.

 6 – 1 x 3 x 8 –support slats